ar-ramchandra/notMNIST-trial/README.md

 ### Initial model:

-Input:
+#### Input:

 The images notEmnist_large zip was extracted to a directory and the images of 10 classes were given to the [keras image data generator](https://keras.io/api/preprocessing/image/), with a validation split of 0.3, batch size of 32 was used and no agumentation.
 The train data consited of 370385 images, while the test data had 158729 images.
+The train and test images are a split of notMnist_large itself.

+#### Model:

 ![attempt 1](attempt1.jpg)